duleorlovic/blog/_posts/2016-09-13-ubuntu-working-environment.markdown

 #
 # Name:	asd.loc
 # Address: 127.0.0.1

+# To display the MX records, use the -query=mx option:
+# you can show any records with
+nslookup -query=any move-index.org
 ~~~

 On linux you can update `/etc/hosts` with you custom domain name and use it